Nanook Dome: Geography

 Nanook Dome is located in Cassiar Land District of northwestern British Columbia, Canada, about 23 km southeast of Buckley Lake.
 It has an elevation of 2710 m and forms the southeastern buttress of Mount Edziza's ice-filled summit crater.
 The dome is about 750 m in diameter and is almost circular in structure, containing steep, smooth convex margins that reach heights of 150–200 m.
 The northeastern side of Nanook Dome is truncated by the headwall of an immense cirque containing Tenchen Glacier, but the current structure of the dome is nevertheless almost identical to its original form.

 Immediately west of Nanook Dome are several spires on the southern rim of Mount Edziza's summit crater.
 The highest of these spires attains an elevation of 2786 m, making it the highest point of Mount Edziza.
 Mount Edziza is the highest volcano of the Mount Edziza volcanic complex, which consists of a group of overlapping shield volcanoes, stratovolcanoes, lava domes and cinder cones that have formed over the last 7.5 million years.
-Nanook Dome is one of several lava domes on the summit and flanks of Mount Edziza; others include Glacier Dome, Sphinx Dome, Triangle Dome and The Pyramid.
+Nanook Dome is one of several lava domes on the summit and flanks of Mount Edziza; others include The Pyramid and the Glacier, Sphinx and Triangle domes.

 Nanook Dome lies in Mount Edziza Provincial Park southeast of the community of Telegraph Creek.
-With an area of 266180 ha, Mount Edziza Provincial Park is one of the largest provincial parks in British Columbia and was established in 1972 to preserve the volcanic landscape.
-It includes not only the Mount Edziza area but also the Spectrum Range to the south, both of which are separated by Raspberry Pass.
+With an area of 2661.8 km2, Mount Edziza Provincial Park is one of the largest provincial parks in British Columbia and was established in 1972 to preserve the volcanic landscape.
+It includes not only the Mount Edziza area but also the Spectrum Range to the south, which are separated by Raspberry Pass.
 Mount Edziza Provincial Park is in the Tahltan Highland, a southeast-trending upland area extending along the western side of the Stikine Plateau.